Is There Anyone Who Is NOT A Good Dental Implant Candidate?

-Here are five reasons why a person may not be a good implant candidate.
+Here are five reasons why a person may not be a good candidate for dental implants:

 The person smokes cigarettes

 Dental implants are generally fine for former smokers.
-If the candidate is continuing to smoke cigarettes on a daily basis, though, this procedure may not be the right call.
+However, if the candidate is continuing to smoke cigarettes on a daily basis, this procedure may not be the right call.
 There are a few reasons for this.
 One is that the extraction process — if one is necessary — will create an open socket that could be infected by the tobacco smoke.
 Exposure of an unprotected area in the mouth to carcinogenic elements in the smoke could increase the patient’s risk for mouth cancer.
+Smoking also slows down the body’s healing processes and increases the risk of tissue necrosis at the site of the dental implant.
 In such cases, it is advised to quit cigarettes completely before considering dental implant surgery.
 And really, it’s a good idea to quit smoking anyways!

 The person has diabetes that is not controlled by medication or injections